Jacqueline-Tsai/DataStructHW-dictionary/README.md

 ### Description
-This is a simple dictionary, which implements an efficiency English word checker.
+This is a simple dictionary, which implements an efficien English word checker.

 First we have preprocessed CMU pronouncing dictionary ***dictionary.txt***.
 So we use the file to build the dictionary database.